naveenbhola/ai-chatbot/README.md

 ## Support

 For issues and questions:
-- Check the API documentation
+- Check the API documentation at `/api-docs`
 - Review the test examples
 - Ensure all dependencies are installed
 - Verify environment configuration
+- Check Swagger documentation for endpoint details

 ## Acknowledgments